Calvin Andrew: Crystal Palace

 Andrew moved to Neil Warnock's Crystal Palace on 18 July 2008 for a fee believed to be around £80,000.
 He played seven Championship matches for Palace, scoring one goal in a 4–2 defeat by Reading at the Madejski Stadium.
 In January 2009, Andrew signed on loan with League One club Brighton & Hove Albion until the end of the season, with manager Micky Adams looking for a physical presence to compliment Nicky Forster up front.
-He scored a 90th-minute winner against Hartlepool United on his debut at the Withdean Stadium on 31 January, but had to return to Crystal Palace after tweaking his hamstring during his fourth game for Brighton.
+He scored a 90th-minute winner against Hartlepool United on his debut at the Withdean Stadium on 31 January.
+He had to return to Crystal Palace after tweaking his hamstring during his fourth game for Brighton.
 He then returned to Albion, now managed by his former Grimsby boss Russell Slade, to complete his loan spell and help the club to avoid relegation.
-However his loan spell ended when he picked up a serious knee injury during a 1–0 win over Stockport County at the Withdean Stadium.
+However, his loan spell ended when he picked up a serious knee injury during a 1–0 win over Stockport County at the Withdean Stadium.
 Palace assistant manager Mick Jones said that it was "one of the worst injuries I have ever seen".